railsgirls/guides.railsgirls.com/_posts/2013-11-12-openshift.markdown

 git push
 {% endhighlight %}

-The images you uploaded before making this change will no longer work, but anything uploaded now will stick around between app rebuilds.
+The images you uploaded before making this change will no longer display, but anything uploaded now will stick around between app rebuilds.

-__COACH__: Explain the motivation for using environment variables and how symbolic links work.
+__COACH__: Explain symbolic links.

 ### Push code to GitHub